hsus/changeforanimals/_campaigns/helping-pets-in-poverty.md

     mobile-background: /assets/images/goals/mobile-goals-poverty1.jpg

 goals:
-  - "Work through the finance sector to <em>move 100 million animals out of extreme confinement</em> in Central Asia and stem the introduction of such systems in Sub-Saharan Africa."
+  - "Reduce by 200,000 the number of <em>puppies produced by puppy mills</em> by strengthening animal welfare standards, restricting retail sales of puppy mill dogs and persuading pet stores to promote adoption of homeless animals."
   - "Extend our <em>international street dog initiative</em> to vaccinate and sterilize more than a million street dogs—and convince more governments to stop culls."
-  - "Expand our enormously successful <em>Pets for Life</em> mentorship program, helping 200,000 animals in five years."
+  - "Expand our <em>Pets for Life</em> program, which helps local shelters and rescues reach underserved communities, providing care to 200,000 animals in the next five years."

 donor_story:
   - background: /assets/images/donors/donor-story-poverty1.jpg